node-real/bnb-chain-dev-tools-config/README.md

 ### Contributing

+Contributions are welcome!
+Feel free to submit a pull request, with anything from small fixes to tools you'd like to add (or remove!).
 To suggest any changes to the entries or the categories, modify the [`data.json`](https://github.com/node-real/bnb-chain-dev-tools-config/blob/main/dev-tool-data/data.json) file and open a pull request.

 To suggest new entries, follow the below guidelines: